Language-Research-Technology/ro-crate-maps/README.md

 ## Validating RO-Crates from the Command Line

-You can validate a target RO-Crate against a profile crate using the command-line tool `validate-crate.js`.
+You can validate a target RO-Crate against a profile crate or schema using the command-line tool `validate-crate.js`.

 ### Usage